OreoCupcakes/kotori-plugins/README.md

-# Source Code Of "Illegal" Ported OpenOSRS Plugins Into RuneLite
+# Source Code Of Ported OpenOSRS Plugins For RuneLite